 As a candidate for elected office you should be using email to communicate with your voters.
-But to do that you’ll need to build an email list.
-Here’s three ways to do it.

 1. Personally Build Your Email List

 When you talk to a voter who either supports your candidacy or might, you should add them to your email list.

 But you should never add them without their permission.

 When you get a voter’s email, tell them you’d like to send them regular updates from your campaign.

 That’s one of the reasons it is important to have a place on your endorsement card for a person to put their email.

 When a voter provides their email to you on an endorsement card they assume you’re going to be emailing them.

 In other cases where you get someone’s email – either because they email you or hand you a business card – you should not automatically add them to your list.

 We’ve all been added to email lists this way and it’s aggravating.